Chris Benoit: Championship pursuits and reigns (2002–2003)

 After Angle won the WWE Championship at Armageddon, Benoit feuded with Angle and his Team Angle stablemates Charlie Haas and Shelton Benjamin.
 On January 19, 2003, at the Royal Rumble, Benoit failed to win the title from Angle.
 At No Way Out on February 23, Benoit and Brock Lesnar defeated Team Angle in a handicap match.
 At WrestleMania XIX on March 30, Benoit and Rhyno failed to win the WWE Tag Team Championship from Team Angle in a triple threat tag team match also involving Los Guerreros.
 They teamed with Spanky in a loss to John Cena and The Full Blooded Italians at Judgment Day on May 18.

 In June, the WCW United States Championship was reactivated and renamed the WWE United States Championship, and Benoit participated in a tournament for the title.
 Benoit lost in the finals to Eddie Guerrero at Vengeance on July 27 after Rhyno turned on Benoit.
 Benoit failed to win the title in a fatal four-way match at SummerSlam on August 24 and defeated A-Train at No Mercy on October 19.
-At Survivor Series on November 16, Benoit eliminated Lesnar as part of a Survivor Series elimination tag team match between Team Angle against Team Lesnar.
+At Survivor Series on November 16, Benoit eliminated Lesnar as part of a Survivor Series elimination tag team match between Team Angle against Team Lesnar, a match Team Angle would win.
 As a result, Benoit challenged Lesnar for the WWE Championship on the December 4 episode of SmackDown!, but lost after passing out to Lesnar's debuting Brock Lock submission hold.

 World Heavyweight Champion (2004–2005)

-On the January 1, 2004 episode of SmackDown!, Benoit and Cena defeated FBI in a handicap match to qualify for the Royal Rumble match; SmackDown!
+On the January 1, 2004 episode of SmackDown!, Benoit and Cena defeated the FBI in a handicap match to qualify for the Royal Rumble match; SmackDown!
 General Manager Paul Heyman named Benoit as the number one entrant.
-At Royal Rumble on January 25, Benoit won the Royal Rumble match by last eliminating Big Show, earning a world title shot at WrestleMania XX and becoming the second person to win the Royal Rumble as the number one entrant after Shawn Michaels.
+At the Royal Rumble on January 25, Benoit won the Royal Rumble match by last eliminating Big Show, earning a world title shot at WrestleMania XX and becoming the second person to win the Royal Rumble as the number one entrant after Shawn Michaels.
 Instead of challenging for SmackDown!'s WWE Championship, Benoit exploited a "loophole" in the rules and moved to the Raw brand to challenge World Heavyweight Champion Triple H at WrestleMania.
 Michaels, whose Last Man Standing match for the title against Triple H at Royal Rumble ended in a draw, thought that he deserved to be in the main event.
 Before Benoit could sign the contract putting himself in the main event, Michaels superkicked him and signed his name on the contract, resulting in a triple threat match between Michaels, Benoit, and the champion Triple H.